-On 22 February 2017, MyCC informed that pursuant to its investigation, the commission on the preliminary basis finds that the Company together with the other 21 members of PIAM, have infringed the prohibition under Section 4(2)(a) of the Act for fixing parts trade discounts and labour rates for repair workshops and are therefore liable for an infringement under Section 4(3) of the Act.
+On 22 February 2017, MyCC informed that pursuant to its investigation, MyCC on the preliminary basis found that the Company together with the other 21 members of PIAM, have infringed the prohibition under Section 4(2)(a) of the Act for fixing parts trade discounts and labour rates for repair workshops and are therefore liable for an infringement under Section 4(3) of the Act.

-On 14 September 2020, the Malaysia Competition Commission ("MyCC") issued a finding of infringement against the Company, PIAM and the other 21 members despite the conduct allegedly giving rise to the infringement being undertaken pursuant to a written direction of the Company's sectoral regulator, BNM.
+On 14 September 2020, MyCC issued a finding of infringement against the Company, PIAM and the other 21 members despite the conduct allegedly giving rise to the infringement being undertaken pursuant to a written direction of the Company's sectoral regulator, BNM.